Bishop Beverly Shamana

-From 1980-89, Beverly served multi-cultural churches in Los Angeles and Inglewood, CA, until her appointment to the Conference Council on Ministries as Associate Council Director for eleven years until she was elected to the episcopacy by the Western Jurisdiction in July 2000 with assignment to the San Francisco Area.
+From 1980-89, Beverly served multi-cultural churches in Los Angeles and Inglewood, CA, until her appointment to the Conference Council on Ministries as Associate Council Director for eleven years until she was elected to the episcopacy by the Western Jurisdiction in July 2000 with an assignment to the San Francisco Area.
 She served two quadrennia each as an officer on the General Commission on the Status and Role of Women (1976-1984) and the General Board of Publication (1988-1996).
 She was a delegate to six General and Jurisdictional Conferences from 1976 to 2000.
-Since 2004 she has served as President of the General Board of Church and Society and is a member of the Connectional Table.
+She served as President of the General Board of Church and Society and was a member of the Connectional Table.

 In 2002, Beverly traveled with the Council’s peace delegation to Pakistan and the Middle East.
 She made an Episcopal visit to the West Angola Annual Conference and Africa University in October 2004, and in 2006, she spent January teaching at Drew Seminary as the Bell Scholar as the Bishop in Residence.

-Bishop Shamana has been married to Mr. Walter Woods since 2002.
+Bishop Beverly J. Shamana was married to Mr. Walter Woods in 2002.